thirdpin/Zephyr-CMake-Helpers/README.md

 and trigger configure/build process from IDE.

-Finally you can use `west` to build and configure you application too if it's needed.
+Finally you can use `west` to build and configure you application too if it's needed but you should pass to it a path to application root (see `west` tool help).

 ### Use from root of project

-If you don't want to move the root CMakeLists.txt to application root, you can leave it in the project root.
+If you don't want to move the root CMakeLists.txt to the application root, you can leave it in the project root.
 Just simply:

-- copy **CMakeLists.txt.app.template** in your root and rename it to **CMakeList.txt**;
+- copy **CMakeLists.txt.app.template** into your root dir and rename it to **CMakeList.txt**;
 - set path to helpers correctly;
 - create **CMakeLists.txt** in application root;
-- move everything after line `project(app C CXX ASM)` into application root **CMakeLists.txt**;
+- move everything after line `project(app C CXX ASM)` into the application root **CMakeLists.txt**;
-- append project root **CMakeLists.txt** with
+- append the toplevel **CMakeLists.txt** with
   `add_subdirectory(<path_to_application_root>)`.

 It's done!
 You can configure and build your project.
 But remember that from now